June 28, 2020

 And her name may ring a bell for some.
 Basketball is all in the family.
-Once she made her decision, her family was the first to know, including first cousin Matisse who just happens play for the Philadelphia 76ers.
+Once she made her decision, her family was the first to know, including first cousin Matisse, who plays for the Philadelphia 76ers.
 The former Washington Husky praised Grace on FaceTime and Instagram, calling her “officially the coolest member of the family.”

 When asked about the exchange, Grace told The Next that she replied to her cousin with disbelief and a tad bit of sarcasm.
 “Okay, we can pretend that I’m the coolest member of the family,” she told him.

-Five year head Coach Allison Guth and her approach to coaching also attracted Thybulle.
+Five-year head coach Allison Guth and her approach to coaching also attracted Thybulle.
 She sees Guth’s methodology as well balanced.
-With an energetic and eccentric personality, Guth cultivates an environment that is both positive but also constructive rather than a space that “demeans anyone.”
+With an energetic and eccentric personality, Guth cultivates an environment that is positive but also constructive, rather than a space that “demeans anyone.”
 Thybulle could tell that the entire team vibed well with Guth and the rest of the coaching staff.
 She discerned that trust is a must for the Bulldogs.

 Clicking with Guth is one thing, but Thybulle hit it off with the 2019-2020 roster.
 On an overnight recruiting visit, she was introduced to this season’s team captain, senior Megan Gorman.
 She expressed to Thybulle how this program is founded on “building something” rather than stepping onto a team with a well-established reputation.
 Gorman also told Thybulle that as a senior, she’s able to see the efforts of the former seniors and previous team captains when she was a first-year “paying off.”
 In her four years, Gorman’s teammates got exponentially better.

-Thybulle also met Yale’s first-ever five-star recruit Camilla Emsbo.
+Thybulle also met Yale’s first-ever five-star recruit, Camilla Emsbo.
 The Yale sophomore finished sixth overall in Ivy League scoring this year, notching 15 points per game.
-She also finished in third right underneath Princeton’s Bella Alaire in blocks with 62 total.
+She also finished in third, right behind Princeton’s Bella Alarie, in blocks with 62.
 “She was one of the coolest people I’ve ever met,” Thybulle said of Emsbo.

 What does Thybulle bring to the Bulldogs?

-Thybulle has great hands and if she’s lobbed the ball up high from long she’s almost untouchable on her incline toward the hoop.
+Thybulle has great hands and if she’s lobbed the ball up high from long, she’s almost untouchable on her incline toward the hoop.
 Due to some sharpshooting guards around her during her high school and AAU career, Thybulle hasn’t had as many opportunities to flash her fluid follow-through.
-She does have a mid-range jumper and a three-point shooting ability in her arsenal.
+She does have a mid-range jumper and a 3-point shooting ability in her arsenal.

 In her junior season, she averaged an 18-10 scoring and rebounding double-double.
 Using her athleticism and strength, she’s an elite rebounder both on the offensive and the defensive glass.
-Now back to her defense.
-In addition to being a post who can seamlessly shot block, Thybulle is incredibly cerebral on defense, as she can read opposing point guards and she understands what they run.
+Now, back to her defense.
+In addition to being a post who can seamlessly block shots, Thybulle is incredibly cerebral on defense, as she can read opposing point guards and understand what they run.

-In the 2019-2020 regular season, the Bulldogs’ rebounding offense and defense struggled, as they finished sixth in the Ivy League in both metrics.
-They finished dead last in offensive boards and their overall rebounding margin was -1.4 for another 6th place finish.
+In the 2019-20 regular season, the Bulldogs’ rebounding offense and defense struggled, as they finished sixth in the Ivy League in both metrics.
+They finished dead last in offensive boards and their overall rebounding margin was -1.4 for another sixth-place finish.
 Thybulle can help improve all of the above with her size and strength.

-She embraces her role and identity as a true post, but is also willing to expand upon her skills that she hasn’t necessarily gotten a chance to perfect and evolve.
-“And I guess I just have to like shift into getting more comfortable taking three-pointers,” Thybulle said.
+She embraces her role and identity as a true post but is also willing to expand upon her skills that she hasn’t necessarily gotten a chance to perfect and evolve.
+“And I guess I just have to shift into getting more comfortable taking 3-pointers,” Thybulle said.
 “In the past, I really haven’t had to because I had [graduated Irvington point guard] Abby [Conklin].
-Why would I take it, when I could just kick it to her.”
+Why would I take it when I could just kick it to her?”